saud-learning-services/instructions-and-other-templates/docs/environment-setup.md

 In this section we'll discuss setting up environments.
 Each project comes with their own `environment.yml` file (like instructions for how to assemble the furniture).
 You can create environments for each project, or you can utilize a **universal environment** that can be used to run any of our tools - we'll explore this [later](#universal-environment-setup).

 ## Configuring Environments
 :white_check_mark: Follow all of the steps below in this subsection ("Configuring Environments") to know how to create a **unique project environment** configuration using Git Bash!
 From there, you can move onto the next section before coming back to this doc to know how to set up a **universal environment** configuration, as you will need some of the skills in the next section to install and test out the **universal environment**.
+We highly recommend that you follow along using the 👷 setup-test project.

 1. Make sure your computer is [setup](computer-setup.md) to run our projects.
     > If you have been following along, this should be done!